sszcanada/AVRF/README.md

 <br>
 **BP_Vehcile**
 <br>
   Built using the dual wishbone example project.
-We retorfitted a Lever and Valve from the AVRF project then linked those values to the throttle and steering.
+We retrofitted a Lever and Valve from the AVRF project then linked those values to the throttle and steering.
 <br>
 **Note For some reason pointers are the only controller type that seem to work well at higher speeds**
 <br>